 Bincho specializes in hitsumabushi, an original style Nagoya local cuisine.
 Recently, this cuisine has become known widely around the world among the Japanese foods that people would like to try.

-Our mission is to pass on traditional Japanese culture and our vision is a beautiful and enriched future for Japan.
+Our mission is to pass on traditional eel culture and our vision is a beautiful and enriched future for Japan.